samiksha179/Pig-Game/README.md

 # Pig-Game
-This is a very well developed pig game with basic JavaScript.
+This is a very well developed pig game with vanilla JavaScript.